ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 # How to install python, packages and hyundai_connect_monitor
 Explanation for someone with no knowledge of python.
 I don't know what computer you have.
 Part of the tools is the regular retrieval of the data with the Python script monitor.py.
-For this you need to install Python.
+For this you need to install Python 3.9 or higher.
 I have installed Python 3.9.13.
 [Here is more information about installing Python](https://realpython.com/installing-python/)

 Steps: